nedpals/formuler/README.md

-# Formuler
+# Formuler 📝

-A dynamic form renderer library for React using a superset of JSON Schema.
+A form renderer built for React.
+Create scalable, complex forms at less effort with the power of JSON Schema.
-Perfect for remote web forms.
-Still in Alpha.

 ## Features
-- **Dynamic Form Rendering**: Render forms based on a superset of JSON Schema.
+- **Dynamic Form Rendering**: It uses JSON schema to define and render forms.
 Fetch the schema from the server or define it locally.
-- **Custom Components**: Style our default UI components or use your favorite UI libraries directly.
+- **Great Customizability**: Customize Form behavior with JSON Schema Form, style our default UI components, or use your favorite UI libraries directly.
 - **Compatible with Existing Libraries**: Use it with your favorite form libraries like Formik, react-hook-form, or react-jsonschema-form.
 - **Type-Safe**: Build type-safe forms easily with TypeScript.
 (WIP)

+## Perfect for...
+- Simple forms
+- Complex, multi-layout forms
+- Multi-step / wizard forms
+- Remote web forms

 ## Installation
 ```bash